wannesm/LeuvenMapMatching/docs/usage/latitudelongitude.rst

    route_xy = [map_con_xy.latlon2yx(latlon) for latlon in route_latlon]

-This can also be done directly using the ``pyproj`` toolbox.
+This can also be done directly using the `pyproj <https://github.com/jswhit/pyproj>`_ toolbox.
-For example, using the Lambert Conformal projection:
+For example, using the Lambert Conformal projection to project the route GPS coordinates:

 .. code-block:: python